 Damage occurs as soon as the action that caused the damage is complete.
 A sword strike does immediate damage for example.
 Some effects, such as spells, will tell you that damage or effects occur at a specific time during the turn cycle.
 Pay careful attention the descriptions of the spell and effect descriptions.
 An example of this is the Create Bonfire cantrip.

 “Any creature in the bonfire’s space when you cast the spell must succeed on Dexterity saving throw or take 1d8 fire damage.
 A creature must also make the saving throw when it moves into the bonfire’s space for the first time or ends its turn there.”

 In the case of this cantrip, a foe could end up taking damage twice in one round of combat.
 If the caster of the spell goes first and targets the spell on the foe, the foe get a Dex saving throw (reaction) and takes damage if they fail.
 The foe then gets to take their turn.
-If the foe does not move out of the bonfire during their turn, they make another Dex saving throw at the end of their turn and take additional damage, if they fail.
+If the foe does not move out of the bonfire during their turn, they take additional damage.

 The amount of damage done by an attack, spell or effect is spelled out in its description.
 Keep in mind that there may be bonuses to the damage due to the character’s skill scores, level, proficiency or other modifiers.
 For example, a rogue may get extra damage for a surprise attack.

 Rolling d20 to Attack/Act